tap-scenario-apps/atm-locator-backend/location-translator-python/README.md

 # Location-translator in python
 ---
-This guide documents the steps required to run the python implementation of the location translator
+This guide documents the steps required to run the python implementation of the [location-translator](../location-translator/README.md) service.

 ### Steps